 – action type: “spring” = synth-type actions with piano-like ‘box shape’ keys

-– sym reso: sympathetic (string) resonance is not necessary in band context but crucial for a ‘decent’ home piano
+– sym reso: sympathetic resonance (not necessary in band context but crucial for a ‘decent’ home piano)

 – price: average ca. prices European market 2021